ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

 164. ### You need to troubleshoot the deployment failure by determining the actions that were performed during deployment and identifying the specific action that failed.

      You can print out detailed Docker engine log messages from the service object.
 You can view the log for ACI, AKS, and Local deployments.
-The following example demonstrates how to print the logs. if you already have the service object handy print(service.get_logs())

 165. ### You need to invoke the deployed model using native SDK classes and methods